Running for the CASB Board of Directors

 - One of the roles of a CASB Director is to learn about the challenges and successes faced by school boards in your region and to communicate that information to the CASB Directors.
 CASB Directors must also communicate with local school boards regarding CASB priorities and activities, and seek to involve local board members in some of those priorities.
 Describe several specific ways in which you might carry out these elements of the work of a CASB Director.

 - CASB is a nonprofit, statewide membership organization that focuses on policy and board development work to further the CASB mission of "advancing excellence in public education through effective leadership by locally elected boards of education."
 Describe how you think the nature of CASB and its mission will make service on the CASB board different from your service on your local board.

-NOTE: The letters of intent and answers to candidate questions will be published in a candidate booklet to be distributed out to CASB delegates at the Delegate Assembly.
+NOTE: The letters of intent and answers to candidate questions will be published in a candidate booklet to be distributed to CASB delegates at the annual business meeting.
 These documents provide a glimpse of your experience to our members.
 Please type all entries and check spelling.
 CASB reserves the right to edit entries for length.

 74th Annual Business & Leadership Meeting, Thursday, Dec.
 4, 2014.
 Meeting is held from 3:15-5:30 p.m.